Unpretty: Synopsis

 The video begins with the TLC members entering a meditation hut.
 As the three women begin to meditate, a probe camera is released to record images of struggles in daily life, which ties together vignettes of several different stories relating to the song's lyrics.
 Several shots of TLC meditating and in a pink and purple field of flowers are shown intermittently throughout the video.

 The main set of vignettes features a young woman, portrayed by band member Chilli, and an overweight teenager (played by actress Tamika Katon-Donegal).
 Chilli's boyfriend convinces her to get breast implants to augment her modest bust.
 However, after she sees another patient in the hospital (played by singer Jade Villalon) getting her implants painfully removed, the woman flees the hospital in fear, and is later shown fighting with her boyfriend when she catches him reading magazines of busty women.
 The other girl is worried about fitting the "ideal" image of the petite supermodel and struggling with bulimia as a result.
 Near the end of the video, however, she tears down the unrealistic images of models that she has tacked on her wall and changes into a bathing suit.

-Another vignette features Watkins as a high school student who is harassed by two white kids because she is a girl, only to be saved by her teacher, who sends the white kids away and retrieves her stuff for her.
+Another vignette features Watkins as a high school student who is harassed by two boys because she is a girl, only to be saved by her teacher, who sends the boys away and retrieves her stuff for her.
 The last vignette features Lopes as an inner-city woman who plays her verse from "I'm Good at Being Bad" to her friend in her car.
 They come across a city gang, who are approached by a rival gang who begin to threaten them.
 The two gangs start fighting, which becomes so violent that knives and guns are involved and Lopes and her friend duck for cover as her car window is damaged.
 When the fight subsides, Lopes leaves the car to assist the remaining injured and barely conscious survivors.
 One of the survivors has been mortally wounded due to being stabbed in the heart, so Lopes applies pressure on his chest to stop the bleeding and prays as they wait for the police to arrive.
 Lopes also appears in the "Unpretty" performance shots reciting the song lyrics in American Sign Language.